Fix avoid excessive-DOM size lighthouse warning

 • Split large pages into multiple pages.

-• Implement infinite scroll.
+• Implement virtual scrolling.

-• Avoid memory intensive JavaScript.
+• Avoid memory-intensive JavaScript.

-• Avoid complicated declarations declarations.
+• Avoid complicated CSS declarations.

 Fix avoid excessive-DOM size lighthouse warningCore Web Vitals Fix avoid excessive-DOM size lighthouse warning